AFHEEM/AHClassifier/README.md

 pip install -r requirements.txt
 ```

-Now you can run the project with this command by navigating to the AHImgClassifier/src folder
+Now you can run the project with this command by opening a terminal and navigating to the AHImgClassifier/src folder

 ```
-cd AHImgClassifier\src\
+cd AHImgClassifier/src/
 python main.py
 ```